German cruiser Prinz Eugen: Service with the United States Navy

-Beginning in 1974, the US government began to warn about the danger of an oil leak from the ship's full fuel bunkers.
+Beginning in 1974, the US government began to warn about the danger of an oil leak from the ship's full fuel tanks.
 The government was concerned about the risk of a severe typhoon damaging the wreck and causing a leak.
 Starting in February 2018, the US Navy, including the Navy's Mobile Diving and Salvage Unit One, US Army, and the Marshall Islands conducted a joint oil removal effort with the salvage ship USNS Salvor, which had cut holes into the ship's fuel tanks to pump the oil from the wreck directly into the oil tanker Humber.
 The US Navy announced that the work had been completed by 15 October 2018; the project had extracted approximately 250000 USgal of fuel oil, which amounted to 97 percent of the fuel remaining aboard the wreck.
 Lieutenant Commander Tim Emge, the officer responsible for the salvage operation, stated that "There are no longer active leaks... the remaining oil is enclosed in a few internal tanks without leakage and encased by layered protection."